 “… What is God?
 He is the breath inside the breath.” ― Kabir (The name Kabir comes from Arabic al-Kabīr which means “The Great”)

-What is God? and where does the word come from?
+What is God? and who are the Gods?

 Let us start our adventure within an Ancient Hebrew vs Sumerian comparison: